primer/octicons/lib/octicons_gem/README.md

 ##### `keywords`

 Returns an array of keywords for the icon.
-The data [comes from the octicons repository](https://github.com/primer/octicons/blob/master/lib/keywords.json).
+The data comes from the [data file in lib](../data.json).
 Consider contributing more aliases for the icons.

 ```rb
 icon = Octicons::Octicon.new("x")